-In this context, Genomics and Personalized Medicine for all though Artificial Intelligence in Haematological Diseases (GENOMED4ALL) project proposal has been invited for the grant preparation phase under the call H2020 "DT-TDS-04: AI for Genomics and Personalised Medicine" for supporting the pooling of genomic, clinical data and other "-omics" health data (clinical data from Electronic Health Record, PET, MRI and CT, Next Generation Sequencing, etc.) through a secure and privacy respectful data sharing platform based on the novel Federated Learning scheme, to advance research in personalised medicine in haematological diseases thanks to advanced Artificial Intelligence (AI) models and standardized interoperable sharing of cross-border data, without needing to directly share any sensitive clinical / patients' data.
+In this context, Genomics and Personalized Medicine for all through Artificial Intelligence in Haematological Diseases (GENOMED4ALL), under the framework H2020 "DT-TDS-04 AI for Genomics and Personalised Medicine", aims to support the pooling of genomic, clinical data and other "-omics" health data (clinical data from Electronic Health Record, PET, MRI and CT, Next Generation Sequencing, etc.) through a secure and privacy respectful data sharing platform based on the novel Federated Learning scheme, to advance research in personalised medicine in haematological diseases thanks to advanced Artificial Intelligence (AI) models and standardized interoperable sharing of cross-border data, without needing to directly share any sensitive clinical / patients' data.

-GENOMED4ALL will make use of the existing infrastructures and initiatives, including powerful High-Performance Computing facilities, hospital registries, data processing tools, and pre-existing repositories towards facilitating personalised medicine in common, rare and ultrarare haematological diseases to demonstrate the versatility and utility of the solutions.
-For this action, GENOMED4ALL has involved clinical partners from ERN-EuroBloodNet, including the following members and experts (+ links):
+GenoMed4All uses the existing infrastructures and initiatives, including powerful High-Performance Computing facilities, hospital registries, data processing tools, and pre-existing repositories towards facilitating personalised medicine in common, rare and ultrarare haematological diseases to demonstrate the versatility and utility of the solutions.
+For this action, GenoMed4All has involved clinical partners from ERN-EuroBloodNet, including the following members and experts: